Black mecca: Houston R&B

 Houston is well known for producing several top-selling R&B talent.
 Some notables include Beyonce, Lizzo, Kelly Rowland, Letoya Luckett, Destiny's Child, Solange Knowles, Normani, H-Town, Ideal, Brooke Valentine, and Jennifer Holliday.

 Houston Black brunch and nightlife culture

 Houston's Black brunch and nightlife culture have grown to become highly prominent in the United States.
 Social media has played a major role in brunch and nightlife in the city becoming a top destination for Black adults around the world (especially Nigerians).
 Unlike most cities, Houston offers many popular restaurants, bars, lounges, clubs, and events that culturally caters to Black adults.

 Black entrepreneurship

-Houston is ranked as one of the best U.S. cities for Black professional growth and achievement.
-Houston is home to a number of successful entrepreneurs and established Black owned businesses that contribute to the thriving economy of the city.
+Houston is among the highest ranked U.S. cities for Black professional growth and achievement.
 The only Black-owned bank in Texas, Unity National Bank, is based in Houston.
-The Greater Houston Black Chamber (GHBC) is a notable forum in Houston that provides a collaborative network of African-American owned businesses, entrepreneurs, and professionals.
+The Greater Houston Black Chamber (GHBC) is a forum for collaboration and networking of African-American owned businesses, entrepreneurs, and professionals.